colour-science/GSoC/2021/GSoC-2021-Project-Ideas.md

 #### First Steps

 - Study the `colour.appearance` sub-package
-- Replace the fixtures-based unit tests with regular unit tests consistent with the remaining of the codebase.
+- Replace the fixtures-based unit tests with regular unit tests consistent with the remaining of the codebase
 - Implement Sadfar et al. (2018) CAM forward and reverse transformations
 - Implement the remaining CAMs in the preferred following order:
     - Kim, Weyrich and Kautz (2009)